 What is circuit simulation?

-Circuit simulation is a process used to check and verify the functionality of electrical/electronic circuits before manufacturing and product deployment.
+Circuit simulation is a process used to check and verify the functionality of electrical/electronic circuit designs before manufacturing and product deployment.
 It is used for a broad range of applications ranging from microelectronics and integrated circuits to power electronics and electrical power distribution networks.
 Circuit simulation can be run on linear and non-linear circuits according to the requirement.

 Circuit simulation includes: